-Where the amount of bond has not otherwise been specified (i.e. in a planning permit) the amount shall be to the value of 35% of the total cost of all completed landscaping works.
+Where the amount of bond has not otherwise been specified (i.e. in a planning permit)- refer to Council for the value of the Landscape Maintenance Bond.

 9.5.3 Landscape Defects Liability Period

 Where the landscape defects liability period has not otherwise been specified (i.e. in a planning permit) the maintenance period will be a minimum of 24 months.